 The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Ireland: Jonathan Epstein of Celebrated Experiences.

-If you want to be filled with wanderlust—and jealousy—follow Jonathan’s Instagram feed.
-Between the picture-perfect Cotswold cottages and the Michelin-starred Scottish restaurants and the grand Irish castles, you’ll wish you could hide inside Jonathan’s suitcase on his next trip.
-The next best thing?
-Let him and his trusted deputy Katie Stewart arrange your itinerary, including the most scenic drives between all those fairytale properties and otherwise-hard-to-book restaurants.
-You’ll benefit from the duo’s close relationships with colorful hoteliers and star chefs, not to mention their friends all over the U.K. and Ireland—from whiskey distillers to crystal cutters to cashmere-sweater weavers.
+Jonathan’s deep knowledge and relationships allow him to design trips that include picture-perfect Cotswold cottages, the latest Michelin-starred Scottish restaurants, and the most extraordinary Irish castles—and he and trusted deputy Katie Stewart always include the most scenic drives between all those fairytale properties and otherwise-hard-to-book restaurants.
+You’ll also benefit from the duo’s close relationships with colorful hoteliers and star chefs, not to mention their friends all over the U.K. and Ireland, from whiskey distillers to crystal cutters to cashmere-sweater weavers.
 Of course, they can also snag tickets to special events (including Wimbledon and Premier League Soccer).

 Where to Stay and Eat